marionm/mcollective/README.md

 #### Multisource

-Allows the use of multipe fact sources at once.
+Allows the use of multiple fact sources at once.

 *server.cfg*